Cairo Since 1900:

 About the Author

 Mohamed Elshahed is a curator and architectural historian focusing on modernism in Egypt and the Arab World.
 After undergraduate studies at the College of Architecture and Design (NJIT) he earned his Masters from MIT’s Aga Khan Program for Islamic Architecture and a PhD from NYU’s Department of Middle Eastern Studies.
 His work spans architecture, design and material culture.
 He is the curator of the British Museum’s Modern Egypt Project and Egypt’s winning pavilion, Modernist Indignation, at the 2018 London Design Biennale.
 In 2019 Apollo Magazine named him among the 40 under 40 influential thinkers and artists in the Middle East.
 In 2011 he founded Cairobserver.com with six printed issues of the magazine by the same name, distributed for free in events in Cairo, Beirut and Dubai which aimed to stimulate public debates around issues of architecture, heritage and urbanism in the region.
-He is the Spring 2020 Practitioner-in-Residence, Hagop Kevorkian Center for Near Eastern Studies at NYU.
+Mohamed was the Spring 2020 Practitioner-in-Residence, Hagop Kevorkian Center for Near Eastern Studies at NYU.
+He is a 2023 Paul Mellon Senior Visiting Fellow at the Center for Advanced Study in Visual Arts at the National Gallery in Washington DC, and is 2023-24 fellow at the Columbia University Institute for Ideas and Imagination in Paris.

 Inside the Book